How to Calculate Return on Equity

 This means that, when an investor knows a reasonable amount of information about the company and the industry it’s in, as well as its financial structure, better investment choices can typically be made.
 Other factors that influence the investor during the decision-making process include the economy, customer profiles of a business, and more.

-To glean these types of insights, savvy investors often look at financial reports and figures, in addition to return on equity, when choosing how and where to invest.
+To glean these types of insights, investors often look at financial reports, in addition to return on equity, when choosing how and where to invest.

 Experienced investors will often take their time reviewing documents of companies that interest them, such as the financial reports that the Securities and Exchange Commission (SEC) requires public companies to file.
-These need to be filed quarterly, and they can provide insights into the companies’ financial performances.
+Many of these need to be filed quarterly, and they can provide insights into companies’ financial performance.

 Here is an overview of important information that can be found in the different types of financial documents: